-Paronychia is a common infection of the skin just next to a nail.
-Treatment usually involves antibiotic medicines for germ (bacterial) infections.
+Paronychia is a common infection of the skin just next to fingernails or toes.
+It may be acute or chronic and treatment usually involves antibiotic medicines for germ (bacterial) infections.
 Occasionally antifungal medicines for infection caused by a yeast (candida) or a fungus are used.
 In some cases steroid creams may be needed for the skin around the nail.
 Occasionally a small operation is needed to drain out any pus which has collected.

 What is paronychia?

 Paronychia is an infection of the skin just next to a nail (the nail fold).
 The infected nail fold looks swollen, inflamed and may be tender.

 There may also be a small collection of pus in the swelling.
 The nail itself may become infected or damaged if a nail-fold infection is left untreated.

 Suffer from dermatitis?

 Book a private appointment with a local pharmacist today to discover treatment options

 - Germs (bacteria).
 These tend to cause sudden-onset (acute) paronychia which is painful.
 A bacterium called Staphylococcus aureus, which often lives harmlessly on our skin, is most often the cause.

 - Candida.
 This is a yeast (a type of fungus) and is another common cause.
 Paronychia with candida tends to develop slowly and cause persistent (chronic) infection.
 They do not cause pus to appear.

 - Other germs (microbes).
 These include viruses and other fungi.
 They are less common causes.